keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 1. Tokenize input text into integer sequences of token ids.
 2. Mask certain positions in our input to predict on.

-To tokenize, we can use a `keras_nlp.tokenizers.Tokenizer` -- the KerasNLP building block for transforming text into sequences of integer token ids.
+To tokenize, we can use a `keras_hub.tokenizers.Tokenizer` -- the KerasHub building block for transforming text into sequences of integer token ids.

-In particular, we will use `keras_nlp.tokenizers.WordPieceTokenizer` which does *sub-word* tokenization.
+In particular, we will use `keras_hub.tokenizers.WordPieceTokenizer` which does *sub-word* tokenization.
 Sub-word tokenization is popular when training models on large text corpora.
 Essentially, it allows our model to learn from uncommon words, while not requiring a massive vocabulary of every word in our training set.

 The second thing we need to do is mask our input for the MaskedLM task.
-To do this, we can use `keras_nlp.layers.MaskedLMMaskGenerator`, which will randomly select a set of tokens in each input and mask them out.
+To do this, we can use `keras_hub.layers.MaskedLMMaskGenerator`, which will randomly select a set of tokens in each input and mask them out.

 The tokenizer and the masking layer can both be used inside a call to